scipion-chem/docs/plugins/chem-autodock.rst

 The included protocols are:

 1) `AutoDock4: <https://autodock.scripps.edu/download-autodock4/>`_ It uses AutoDock4 tool to predict the binding poses for a set of small molecules over the receptor.
+The search parameters can be modified to make a full use of the AutoDock4 options.

 |form4_1| |form4_11|

 2) `AutoDock-GPU: <https://github.com/ccsb-scripps/AutoDock-GPU>`_ It uses the GPU implementation of AutoDock, which is several times faster and includes many bug fixes and new features.
-It actually includes different parameters than AutoDock4, so it has been moved to a new protocol.
+It includes different parameters than AutoDock4, so it has been moved to a new protocol.

 |form4_2| |form4_22|

 3) `AutoDock Vina: <https://vina.scripps.edu/>`_ It uses the Vina docking engine to predict the binding poses for a set of small molecules over the receptor.
+Currently, `Vina 1.2 <https://github.com/ccsb-scripps/AutoDock-Vina>`_ is included.

  |form4_3|